Home » England’s Phonics Screening Check

 The NFER’s final independent report on the PSC confirmed the technical report’s findings above:

 ”Over the course of the study, a small number of respondents have expressed concerns that the check disadvantages higher achieving readers.
 However, as reported in Chapter 2, the analysis of the NPD data found no identifiable pattern of poorer performance on the check than expected in those children who are already fluent readers.”
-(NFER PSC report 2015 p10)
+(NFER.
+PSC report 2015 p.10)

 The check is not strictly diagnostic and its purpose is to quickly identify children at risk of phonics decoding difficulties.
 Teachers need to thoroughly assess the phonics code knowledge and skills of every child who fails to reach the expected level.
 Once assessed, an individually tailored phonics intervention needs to be put into place rapidly.
-All the DfE-validated phonics programmes must provide guidance on using the programme for intervention: ”Children who are at risk of falling behind need extra practice to consolidate and master the content of the programme.
-Programmes should provide guidance on how to support these children so that they keep up with their peers.
-Options for support could include 1 to 1 tutoring.
-They should not suggest or provide a different SSP programme for these children.”
-(DfE.
-Phonics Validation Criteria.
-Note 9)
+All the DfE-validated phonics programmes must provide guidance on using the programme for intervention:

 Giving children lists of pseudo words containing illegal or statistically improbable English spellings for homework, to practise for the check, is likely to have a negative effect on children’s spelling abilities.
 Elizabeth Nonweiler points out that there are plenty of real words even able six-year-olds are unlikely to have come across before.
 Using low-frequency real words will provide plenty of the practice children need to read the pseudo words in the phonics check and increase their language comprehension.

-Some examples of low-frequency, one and two-syllable real words with common spellings: newt scribe farthing sphinx paw ploy tar ail glide joist prime glade void adorn croak gloat shoal shorn theme thorax bait twine plight mope probe hark yarn larva moat curd lurch spurn bane dale stoat hake abode
+newt scribe farthing sphinx paw ploy tar ail glide joist prime glade void adorn croak gloat shoal shorn theme thorax bait twine plight mope probe hark yarn larva moat curd lurch spurn bane dale stoat hake abode

-”Children hot-housed for a few months in a desperate attempt to get them through the Screening Check never to do any phonics again are going to fall back on whole word memorisation and guessing to the detriment of their education and the chronic, long tail of underachievement will go on”
+”Children hot-housed for a few months in a desperate attempt to get them through the Screening Check never to do any phonics again are going to fall back on whole word memorisation and guessing to the detriment of their education and the chronic, long tail of underachievement will go on.”

 https://theliteracyblog.com/2016/07/20/phonics-across-the-curriculum/